Bucurenciu-Cristian/vola-n8n-agent-hotels/MAIN_PROMPT.md

    - Add these images to the property's presentation
    - Repeat for all 7 properties

 **CRITICAL**: You must EXPLICITLY call this tool by name.
+The Image Agent will use HTTP tools to fetch and analyze actual images for visual quality assessment.
 Do not proceed with property presentation until you receive the curated images from the Image AI Agent.

 **SIMPLIFIED WORKFLOW**: Call the tool 7 times (once per property):
 ```json